EchannyE/learnify/README.md

 | `drive-injection.workflow.json` | Google Drive → PDF → chunk → embed → store |
 | `weekly-report.workflow.json` | Weekly student performance summary (cron) |

-> The backend no longer depends on n8n.
-These workflows are supplementary and were used during early development.

 ---